Ransaka/Ransaka/Ransaka's Blog/Building AI Agent With Llama 3.md

 indexing_pipeline.run({"doc_embedder": {"documents": documents}})
 ```
 Great, we’ve completed the first step of our AI agent application.
 Now it’s time to build the product identifier tool.
-To better understand the main task of the product identifier, let’s consider example below.
+To better understand the primary task of the product identifier, let’s consider the example below.

 >User Query: I want to buy a camping boot, an charcoal and google pixel 9 back cover.
 Let’s understand our ideal workflow for product identifier function.

 ![Workflow of product_identifier_function](../Images/ai-agents//flow1.webp)

-First, we need to create tool for analyse user query and identify user interested products.
-We can build such tool using below code snippets.
+First, we need to create a tool for analyzing user queries and identifying user-interested products.
+We can build such a tool using code snippets below.

 ## Building User Query Analyzer